bugthesystem/distrox/README.md

 One caveat, storing big entries might require setting a bigger cache sizes to prevent overwriting existing entries.

-- Time api is cached in the clock component
-Epoch data cached in the clock and updated every second, this eliminates calls to time api.
+- Time api is cached in the clock component time.Now cached in the clock and updated every second, this eliminates calls to time api.

 ### Eviction options
 - Cleanup job